presbrey/go-multiproxy/README.md

   - `URL`: The URL of the proxy
   - `Auth`: Pointer to ProxyAuth struct with Username and Password
   - `UserAgent`: User-Agent string for this specific proxy
+  - `RateLimit`: Duration for rate limiting requests to this specific proxy
 - `ProxyRotateCount`: Number of requests after which to rotate to the next proxy

 - `BackoffTime`: Time to wait before retrying a failed proxy